savonrb/savon/UPGRADING.md

 # Upgrading from v2.x to v3.x

-Savon 3 is a major release that replaces its HTTP transport client, [HTTPI](https://github.com/savonrb/httpi) with [Faraday](https://lostisland.github.io/faraday), introducing major breaking changes.
+Savon 3 replaces its HTTP transport client, [HTTPI](https://github.com/savonrb/httpi) with [Faraday](https://lostisland.github.io/faraday), introducing major breaking changes.

 While this brings significant new features and improvements, it also removes or changes some existing features and options.